 From burning forests and melting glaciers to acidic oceans, people across Canada's Pacific coast are living with the realities of climate change, and this film shows what's at stake if we fail to get BEYOND CLIMATE...

-Dr. Mauro is the Principal of the Richardson College for the Environment, Co-Director of the Prairie Climate Centre and filmmaker at the University of Winnipeg.
+Dr. Mauro is the Executive Director of the Prairie Climate Centre and a filmmaker at the University of Winnipeg.
 He is a former Canada Research Chair, a Fellow of the Royal Society of Canada’s College of New Scholars, Artists and Scientists, and has served on expert panels related to food security, energy issues, and climate change.

 Dr. Suzuki is a world-renowned scientist, broadcaster, author, activist and co-founder of the David Suzuki Foundation.
 He is best known as the host of The Nature of Things – a landmark television series with over 50 seasons, the longest running on CBC – and Suzuki has been host since 1979.
 David has written or co-authored more than 50 books, nearly 20 of which are for children.

 Beyond Climate represents the most recent segment in Ian Mauro’s trilogy of climate change films across Canada, which also includes Qapirangajuq: Inuit Knowledge and Climate Change (Co-Directed with acclaimed Inuk filmmaker Zacharias Kunuk) and Climate Change in Atlantic Canada.